Laser Eye Surgery

 Does reading after surgery harm the eye?

-Reading does not hurt the eyes.
-For reading, you can use your old glasses if they are available and help you read .
-But there may be eye discomfort and fatigue immediately after surgery.
-Watching TV is less tiring and not harmful to the eyes.
-Full distance and near glasses are adjusted after the operation at a time deemed appropriate by your physician.
-What changes will happen in the lives of people who have undergone cataract surgery?
-It is also wondered whether cataract surgery creates limitations on some issues.
-After surgery, people who obtain the vision specified in the law can get a driver’s license and drive a car.
-They can do sports that do not require contact.
+Reading after surgery does not harm the eyes.
+You can still use your old glasses if they are available and help you to read.
+There may be eye discomfort and fatigue immediately after surgery.
+This is normal.
+Watching TV is usually less tiring and is not harmful to the eyes.
+Your glasses will be adjusted after the operation at a time deemed appropriate by your physician.

-Cataract does not occur again in those who have cataract surgery.
-With the operation, the membrane in which the lens is placed may become denser over time.
-Although it is called “secondary cataract” among the people, it is not actually a cataract.
-This formation can usually be easily treated with laser.
-In children or in rare cases where the membrane becomes very thick, it may be necessary to clean it surgically .
+Cataracts do not grow back after cataract surgery.
+It is possible for the membrane in which the news lens is placed to become denser or more cloudy over time, but this is not a reemergence of the cataracts.
+If this becomes a problem, it can generally be treated easily with laser.
+With children or in rare instances where the membrane becomes very dense, it may be necessary to clean the membrane surgically.

 Medical Tourism in Turkey